RaduADumitru/college-catalogue/README.md

 During execution, actions taken will be recorded in `data/audit.csv` along with timestamps.
 ## Notes
+* Implementation is further described in the attached documentation PDF (in Romanian)
-Project built for my Advanced Programming Elements (Java) Course in college.
+* Project built for my Advanced Programming Elements (Java) Course in college